 If you have any questions about the Outgoing Graduate Scholar application process, please contact Aziza Virani by email at email@example.com or by phone at 416-978-8774.

-We are currently recruiting for Summer 2017.
+We are currently recruiting for Fall 2017 and Summer 2018.
 Please see the link to the application form at the bottom of of the page.
 Thank you!

 Inclusive Innovation for Development

 - Cape Town, South Africa - Various NGOs and social enterprises